 The graph below illustrates how that works:

 The amount of transaction T1, which cost 150, was divided by three, because its runtime stretches over three credit timeslices.
 In the first timeslice, 50 were subtracted from Limit B, since Limit C was not yet valid.
-Then, Limit C was charged 50 in the second timeslice because its expiration date is sooner.
-In this case, there was no need to spill over to Limit B. Finally, Limit B covered the last timeslice.
+Then, Limit C was charged 50 in the second timeslice because it expires earlier than B. In this case, there was no need to spill over to Limit B. Finally, Limit B covered the last timeslice.
 In total, 100 were deducted from Limit B and 50 were deducted from Limit C. Limit A was not charged at all.

 Therefore, the final state of your credit limits after T1 is: